-You can find art installations all over the world.
+Art installations came to prominence in around the 1970s.
+In the meantime they can be found all over the world now, and there are many who have followed in their footsteps.
 One more pronounced or unusual than the other.
-Here are 10 works of extraordinary art that you won’t see every day.
+Here are 10 works of extraordinary art installations that you won’t see every day.

 1) Walking on Faces – Jewish Museum Berlin